-A lot of people are wondering what in the hell is Kielbasa?
+A lot of people are wondering what in the world is Kielbasa?
 Is it just a name that someone came up with by mistake?
-First of all, you need to understand what it is before I explain to you the various ways to prepare it.
 Don’t be confused by the name.
-Kielbasa is simply a type of sausage that hails from Europe, specifically from Polish (Poland) region.
+Kielbasa is simply a type of sausage that hails from Europe, specifically from the Polish (Poland) region.
 Now that you know what it is, we can easily proceed to the ways to prepare it.

-You can eat boiled or fried kielbasa but not when raw.
-Leave that to cannibals and animals.
 So there are different ways in which you can prepare your kielbasa.
 It really depends on how you want to eat yours.
-Whether boiled or fried, you may think that Kielbasa is similar to the usual smoked sausages, but they are not.
-Kielbasa has a garlic taste and has a little bit rough surface than the usually smoked sausage.
+Whether boiled or fried, you may think that Kielbasa is similar to the usually smoked sausages, but they are not.
+Kielbasa has a garlic taste and has a little bit rough surface than the usual smoked sausage.
 It does not have the smoky flavors since it is traditionally made from pork meat unlike the usual “smokies” which are boiled then smoked or added with smoky flavors.

 Smoked sausages can be eaten while cold or warm.
 There is commercially made kielbasa which uses different kinds of meat other than the traditional pork.
 Some are made using beef meat, while others come with turkey meat.
 So if you are trying it for the first time and you want a traditional Polish kielbasa, you better be careful not to pick the commercially made ones.
 If you know how to make them yourself, then it is always advisable that you purchase the raw pork and the traditionally made coats and not processed collagens.
 You can also buy raw fresh sausages from renowned kielbasa vendors to avoid all the problems.

 How to prepare Fresh Kielbasa